Jordan McFadden: Los Angeles Chargers

 McFadden was selected by the Los Angeles Chargers in the fifth round, 156th overall, of the 2023 NFL draft.
 As a rookie, he appeared in 12 games and started two in the 2023 season.

 On January 9, 2025, McFadden was waived by the Chargers, having played only one game for the team during the regular season.

 Chicago Bears

 On January 10, 2025, McFadden was claimed off waivers by the Chicago Bears.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On December 6, McFadden was promoted to the active roster.
+After playing just two snaps in the regular season, McFadden started the Bears' divisional playoff game against the Los Angeles Rams at left guard due to injuries.
+Despite McFadden's lack of starting experience, the Chicago Sun-Times noted the move "didn't even seem to hurt the operation much" as the offensive line succeeded in protecting quarterback Caleb Williams while struggling in short-yardage situations against a stronger Rams defense.

+On March 12, 2026, McFadden re-signed with the Bears on a one-year contract.